Which Streaming Services Allow Downloads?

 |---|---|---|---|---|

 | Netflix | UK + US | Yes (plan-dependent) | Ad-supported: 15 downloads per device per calendar month, on up to 2 devices.
-Ad-free: limits vary by plan and title. | Varies by title; expiry is shown in the app |
+Ad-free: more flexible, but still affected by plan and title rights. | Varies by title; expiry is shown in the app |

-| Amazon Prime Video | UK + US | Yes | Same title can usually be downloaded to up to 2 devices at once | Usually 30 days to start; about 48 hours to finish after pressing play |
+| Amazon Prime Video | UK + US | Yes | Prime subscription titles can usually be downloaded to up to 2 devices at once; purchased and rental rules differ | Usually 30 days to start; about 48 hours to finish after pressing play |

-| Disney+ | UK + US | Yes (Standard and Premium; not Standard With Ads) | The same title can be downloaded on up to 10 supported mobile devices | You need to go online and open the app at least once every 30 days |
+| Disney+ | UK + US | Yes (ad-free plans; not Standard With Ads / With Ads) | UK Standard and Premium include downloads on up to 10 supported mobile devices; US download access is tied to eligible No Ads/Premium plans | You need to go online and open the app at least once every 30 days |

 | Apple TV+ | UK + US | Yes | Varies by device and channel limits | For most Apple TV channels, downloads last up to 30 days |

-| BBC iPlayer | UK only | Yes (mobile and tablet) | Rights-dependent | Usually around 30 days after broadcast, though this varies by programme |
+| BBC iPlayer | UK only | Yes (mobile and tablet) | Rights-dependent; TV Licence required | Usually around 30 days after broadcast; pre-downloaded programmes can normally be watched abroad |

 | ITVX | UK only | Yes (Premium) | Mobile only; rights restrictions apply | Up to 7 days offline; 48 hours once you start watching |

-| Channel 4 | UK only | Some programmes | App-based mobile downloads; rights-dependent | Varies by programme |
+| Channel 4 | UK only | Some programmes | App-based mobile/tablet downloads; rights-dependent | Varies by programme; check for the download icon before travelling |

-| HBO Max | UK + US | Yes (Standard and Premium) | Standard: up to 30 downloads.
+| HBO Max | UK + US | Yes (not Basic with Ads; TNT Sports add-on excluded) | Standard with Ads/Standard: up to 30 downloads.
 Premium: up to 100 downloads. | 30 days unwatched; 48 hours once you start |

 | Hulu | US only | Yes (No Ads plans) | Up to 25 downloads across 5 supported mobile devices | Up to 30 days unwatched; 48 hours once you start |

-| Paramount+ | UK + US | Yes (ad-free plans; plan names vary by market) | Up to 25 downloads at a time | 48 hours once you start; other rights windows vary |
+| Paramount+ | UK + US | Yes (ad-free plans; plan names vary by market) | Up to 25 downloads at a time; UK Standard/Premium and US Premium-style plans are the safer assumption | 48 hours once you start; other rights windows vary |

-| Peacock | US only | Yes (Premium Plus) | Up to 25 pieces of content at a time | 30 days unwatched; 48 hours once you start |
+| Peacock | US only | Yes (Premium Plus only) | Up to 25 pieces of content across devices at a time | 30 days unwatched; 48 hours once you start |

-02 Netflix Offline Rules
+03 Netflix Offline Rules

 Netflix still does downloads well, but the rules depend heavily on which plan you pay for.
 The ad-supported plan is the tightest one: it allows 15 downloads per device each calendar month, and only on up to two devices.
 On ad-free plans, the limits are far more generous, but they still depend on your plan and the title itself.